LuisTravassos/AABD_PraticalWork/README.md

 ---

 ## Language Note

-**Important**: Some parts of the code and documentation are written in **Portuguese (Portugal)** as the project was originally developed in that language.
-However, the repository is organized to be intuitive, and additional explanations are provided in English to ensure broader accessibility.
+The codebase and primary documentation are written in **Portuguese (Portugal)**.
+Key technical descriptions are provided in English for accessibility.

 ---